 It’s important to know what devices your readership uses.
 Armed with this knowledge, you can make sure that your site is mobile-friendly or uses responsive design.
 Google Analytics can filter your traffic data by device.
 Try and tailor your content experience to your users based on the devices they are using.

 Google Analytics allows you to filter traffic data by geographic region.
 This is valuable information because it tells you where to focus your marketing budget.
 This also spills over to social campaigns.
 If you have a lot of visitors from, say, Canada, then a targeted social campaign could work well there.

 These KPIs measure how engaged your users are.
 They are vital for finding the content pieces that your audience finds the most interesting.

 Bounce rate is one of the most misunderstood marketing metrics.
-It simply means when someone lands on a page, then eventually hits the back button.
-The problem is that if someone reads your article for say ten minutes, then hits back should that really count as a bounce?
+It simply means when someone lands on a page, and then eventually hits the back button.
+The problem is that if someone reads your article for say ten minutes, and then hits back should that really count as a bounce?

-Time on-page is the length of time a user spent on your page before leaving.
+Time on-page is the length of time a user spends on your page before leaving.
 This should be used in tandem with the bounce rate to determine how your content is performing.
 The longer your users spend on-page, the more engaged they are with your content.

 Scroll depth tracking

 This can be set up in Google Tag Manager and allows you to see how far your users scroll while checking out your content.
 You are looking for content where users regularly reach the bottom.